henrytk/aws-service-broker/integration_tests/README.md

 * Apply the Terraform configuration.
 It will output variables you need to set up environment variables.

   ```
-  cd integration_tests/mongodb/terraform
+  cd integration_tests/terraform
   terraform apply .
   ```

 * In the VPC created above, create a security group for a bastion host and note its ID.
 You don't need to add any inbound rules or apply it to anything.
+* Create an SSH key pair in AWS.
+This will be used for accessing EC2 instances created by the tests.
 * Set up the following environment variables:
-  * `ASB_KEY_PAIR`: The name of the SSH key pair which will be used for accessing EC2 instances created by the tests.
+  * `ASB_KEY_PAIR`: The name of the SSH key pair created in the previous step
   * `ASB_PRIMARY_NODE`: Set to `private_subnet_1` from Terraform outputs
   * `ASB_SECONDARY_0_NODE`: Set to `private_subnet_2` from Terraform outputs
   * `ASB_SECONDARY_1_NODE`: Set to `private_subnet_3` from Terraform outputs